jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 (3) No person may, without the consent of the land holding trustee (as defined in section 7 of the Waikato Raupatu Claims Settlement Act 1995), enter on any land that is both—for the purpose of carrying out a minimum impact activity.
-  (a) registered in the name of Pootatau Te Wherowhero under section 19 of that Act; and (b) regarded as waahi tapu by the land holding trustee within the meaning of that Act— (4) Subsection (1)(b) of this section shall apply in relation to land registered in the name of Pootatau Te Wherowhero under section 19 of the Waikato Raupatu Claims Settlement Act 1995 as if that land were Maori land and as if the land holding trustee were the local iwi authority of that land.
+  (a) registered in the name of Pootatau Te Wherowhero under section 19 of that Act; and (b) regarded as waahi tapu by the land holding trustee within the meaning of that Act— (4) Subsection (1)(b) shall apply in relation to land registered in the name of Pootatau Te Wherowhero under section 19 of the Waikato Raupatu Claims Settlement Act 1995 as if that land were Maori land and as if the land holding trustee were the local iwi authority of that land.
-(5) No person may, for the purpose of carrying out a minimum impact activity, enter on any land without the consent of the Ngati Awa governance entity (as defined in section 12 of the Ngati Awa Claims Settlement Act 2005), if the land is—
+(5) No person may, for the purpose of carrying out a minimum impact activity, enter on any land without the consent of the Ngāti Awa governance entity (as defined in section 12 of the Ngāti Awa Claims Settlement Act 2005), if the land is—
-  (a) registered in the name of Awanuiarangi II as protected land under section 157 of that Act; and (b) regarded as wahi tapu by the Ngati Awa governance entity.
+  (a) registered in the name of Awanuiārangi II as protected land under section 157 of that Act; and (b) regarded as wāhi tapu by the Ngāti Awa governance entity.
-(6) Subsection (1)(b) applies in relation to land registered in the name of Awanuiarangi II as protected land under section 157 of the Ngati Awa Claims Settlement Act 2005 as if—
+(6) Subsection (1)(b) applies in relation to land registered in the name of Awanuiārangi II as protected land under section 157 of the Ngāti Awa Claims Settlement Act 2005 as if—
   (a) the land were Maori land; and
-  (b) the Ngati Awa governance entity were the local iwi authority of the land.
+  (b) the Ngāti Awa governance entity were the local iwi authority of the land.

 ### 52 Permit holder may obtain order
 Where a permit holder or other person authorised to enter on land under section 49 has complied with the requirements of that section and, in the exercise of his or her rights under that section, is obstructed, hindered, or interfered with by an owner or occupier of the land, or any other person, the permit holder or person so authorised may apply to a District Court for an order directing that he or she or any other person having rights under section 49 be permitted to exercise those rights.